-The inaugural IPS Military Options Fair, held on March 3, will provide students from six IPS high schools and academies with access to career opportunities in the United States military, including Military Active Duty, Military Reserve and the National Guard in all branches of service.
+The inaugural IPS Military Options Fair, currently being rescheduled, will provide students from six IPS high schools and academies with access to career opportunities in the United States military, including Military Active Duty, Military Reserve and the National Guard in all branches of service.

 “We want all the branches there so the students can receive a full, balanced view of the different opportunities,” said Jerry Hadley, IPS director of army instruction (JROTC).
 “While many of the branches offer the same career fields, they all have their own specific culture and mission.”